Home Car Services Stop wasting time with tire kickers and focus on the prospects that...

 The term “tire kicker” refers to a customer who tours a business and is interested in purchasing a product but is not committed enough to purchase at that time.
 Tire kickers can be a beneficial marketing tool for businesses as they represent prospects with a high likelihood of buying something.

 However, the size of your audience is directly related to the price you can ask for your promotion.
-The higher the number of people that see your content, the lower the price you’ll have to pay.
+The higher the number of people seeing your content, the lower the price you’ll have to pay.
 Tire kickers are perfect for promoting a limited-run sale or generating more awareness around your brand.

 How to recognize tire kickers